milo168/ECE209TimeStamp/index.md

 ### Analysis and Future Direction (to be updated dynamically)

 ### Project Timeline (to be updated dynamically)
+- Week 1 and 2
+  - Search for project ideas and discuss with instructor
+- Week 3 and 4
+  - Literature review on Bad TimeStamps, especially SyncWISE and Time Awareness
+  - Team up
+  - Second discussion about final idea with instructor
+- Week 5
+  - Determine the final project idea
+  - Initinal project website and Github repository
+- Week 6 and 7
+  - Re-run the codes of SyncWISE
+  - Re-run the codes of Time Awareness
+  - Update project website and Github repository
+  - Prepaer Project Midterm Presentation
+- Week 8
+  - Project Midterm Presentation
+  - Trying Approach Baseline

 ### Contribution (to be updated dynamically)